junyper/windows-vm/README.md

 3. Open VirtualBox and start up the VM from the manager.

 ## Mac keyboards
 NVDA uses the `Insert` key as a [special modifier key](https://www.nvaccess.org/files/nvdaTracAttachments/455/keycommands%20with%20laptop%20keyboard%20layout.html).
-If you are using a Mac keyboard with no `Insert` key, you might want to install software to map a different key to Insert, such as [Karabiner-Elements](https://karabiner-elements.pqrs.org/).
+If you are using a Mac keyboard with no `Insert` key, you might want to install software to map a different key to `Insert`, such as [Karabiner-Elements](https://karabiner-elements.pqrs.org/).